For NYC Galleries

 Pricing & Turnaround

-Single-show installation shoots start at $450 plus a one-time $125 studio fee per session.
-Per-piece artwork is $50 with volume rates over forty works.
+For standalone artwork documentation outside of an install, per-piece pricing is $50 with volume rates starting at twenty works.
 Recurring program rates and full-archive engagements are quoted directly — send the show count, average works per show, and the season window, and the studio will return a flat rate.
+Standard turnaround is three to five business days from the shoot.
+For art fair booths, same-day delivery is built into the session rate.

 07 FAQ